Nilusink/Fridrich/README.md

 # Fridrich
-Fridrich is a project by 3 stupid guys who were bored so they created a Programm on wich they can vote whom of them is the gayest.
+Fridrich is a project by 3 stupid guys who were bored so they created a programm on wich they can vote whom of them is the gayest.
-It mainly consits of three parts:
+It mainly consist of three parts:
 * Fridrich Server
 * Fridrich Backend
 * Fridrich Dashboard